After Decades Under the Bed, a 1974 Vietnamese Film Finds an Audience Online | Saigoneer

 Fast-forward to 1986 and Didi tracked down the address of the Hong Kong studio that developed The Green Age.
 Amazingly, the reels were still sitting on a shelf.
 They were happy to hand them over, on the condition he paid the US$24,000 in development costs.
 Didi was not only broke, but heavily in debt.
 He begged, borrowed and took out multiple loans and flew to Hong Kong, where he was handed a box of eight reels of technicolor.
 The “never-born child” was back in his arms.

-Didi immediately called his father, and Thai was so overwhelmed that he was reduced to tears.
+Didi immediately called his father, and Nha was so overwhelmed that he was reduced to tears.
 The film had been saved and would finally find an audience.
-Two months later, Thai died.
+Two months later, Nha died.
 Didi's world fell apart, losing his mentor and the closest person in his life.
 Didi withdrew, the gentle smile that I would get to know and love, disappeared for years.
 His marriage broke down and ended in divorce.

 With no money and large debts, Didi decided to screen The Green Age in Melbourne, capitalizing on the large Vietnamese community in the city.
 With no money for marketing, he relied solely on word of mouth.
 Unwittingly, he booked a venue on the biggest shopping sales day of the year.
 Not a single person showed up.
 Embarrassed, he vowed to never think or talk about the film again, swearing “I will take it to my grave.”